 Broadleaved and Coniferous Woodland beside the River Annan with a good mixturer of woodland bird species.
 River species include Goosander, Heron and Kingfisher.
 Also keep eyes open for Otter hunting in the River and tributaries.

 Roe Deer seen throughout the year.
 Use the Hill as a vantage point on clear mornings or evenings to spot larger mammals such as Deer, Fox and Badger in the Annan Valley.
 Binoculars needed!
 Ravens also a regular visitor playing on the air currents of the Hill.

-Loch is run by the Council Ranger Service for recreation and wildlife conservation, and is owned by Captain Maitland Carew.
-Castle Loch is the largest natural area of freshwater in Dumfriesshire, with a good variety of tree species of varying ages.
-A slight diversion towards Lochmaben Castle will show some excellent specimens of Oak and Beech with resident Red Squirrels.
-The Loch is Internationally important for wintering Goosander and also important for other species of wintering Wildfowl.
+Castle Loch, the largest and shallowest of the lochs in Lochmaben is located between Lockerbie and Dumfries and is one of the earliest Local Nature Reserves (LNR) and also a site of national and international importantance for its birdlife.
+A slight diversion towards Lochmaben Castle (former stronghold of the Bruce family) will show some excellent specimens of Oak and Beech with resident Red Squirrels.
+The Loch is Internationally important for wintering Pink-footed Geese from Iceland and Greenland along with Greylag Geese and Goosanders.
 A Bird hide, leaflets and interpretation boards are available for use all ear, as well as the chainsaw sculpture trail showing creatures, history and archaeology all found at the Castle Loch.
-The trail is linear and begins at Lochmaben Castle and ends at Lochmaben Bowling Green car park.
-Leaflets can be collected from Lochmaben Town Hall.Castle.

 Owned and planted by the Crown Estate, Corncockle Plantation contains some interesting plant and fungal species.